GEC-git/AptaMat/README.md

       usage: AptaMat2.py -files FILES [FILES ...]

-`ensemble` is an optionnal argument which allow to calculate AptaMat distance value for an ensemble of structure instead of calculating pairwise distance.
+`ensemble` is an optional argument which allow to calculate AptaMat distance value for an ensemble of structure instead of calculating pairwise distance.